Do you look for a used car for a good price with good durability and good driving feel?

 Remember that everything I write here is only from my experience in the workshops and all the cars that I have driven.
 You should always do your own research from more several sources before buying your car.
 All cars can get expensive workshop visits, I’m just writing this list to reduce the chances for you.

-Let’s get over to the list of the best used cars from the price range 1.000 – 10.000 dollars in my opinion.
+Let’s get over to the list of the best-used cars from the price range of 1.000 – 10.000 dollars in my opinion.
 This is a list of cars that I would buy if I were looking for a car in that price range.

 What to look for before buying a used car: